daylinda/daylinda.github.io/README.md

 - 💼 Software Developer
 - 🎯 Experienced in building web, desktop, and automation solutions for finance and business domains.
 - 📍 Based in Canberra, Australia.
-- 🌱 Currently exploring React, bootstrap  through this project
+- 🌱 Currently exploring React, bootstrap, github actions  through this project